ddsky/spoonacular-api-clients/dart/docs/DefaultApi.md

-var maxPhosphorus = 100; // num | The maximum amount of phosphorus in milligrams the recipe can have. var minPotassium = 0; // num | The minimum amount of potassium in milligrams the recipe must have. var maxPotassium = 100; // num | The maximum amount of potassium in milligrams the recipe can have. var minSelenium = 0; // num | The minimum amount of selenium in grams the recipe must have. var maxSelenium = 100; // num | The maximum amount of selenium in grams the recipe can have. var minSodium = 0; // num | The minimum amount of sodium in milligrams the recipe must have. var maxSodium = 100; // num | The maximum amount of sodium in milligrams the recipe can have. var minSugar = 0; // num | The minimum amount of sugar in grams the recipe must have.
+var maxPhosphorus = 100; // num | The maximum amount of phosphorus in milligrams the recipe can have. var minPotassium = 0; // num | The minimum amount of potassium in milligrams the recipe must have. var maxPotassium = 100; // num | The maximum amount of potassium in milligrams the recipe can have. var minSelenium = 0; // num | The minimum amount of selenium in micrograms the recipe must have. var maxSelenium = 100; // num | The maximum amount of selenium in micrograms the recipe can have. var minSodium = 0; // num | The minimum amount of sodium in milligrams the recipe must have. var maxSodium = 100; // num | The maximum amount of sodium in milligrams the recipe can have. var minSugar = 0; // num | The minimum amount of sugar in grams the recipe must have.